smford/eeh-esp32-rfid/README.md

 - When revoking access, disable led and relay, access in web admin, and in full status
 - Change button and slider code generation to sit within processor function
 - API token implementation for laptop to esp32
+- If no card present, grant and revoke access buttons are disabled, but when a card is presented and card details are refreshed, if a card is found the buttons should be enabled
 - Standardise time format: https://github.com/ropg/ezTime#built-in-date-and-time-formats
 - Upon boot, pull time from server, then start using utp
 - If ntp sync fails 10 times, force a reboot
-- When a card is removed or presented, auto refresh the web admin page
-- Sort out logging levels info or info+error
 - change grantUser() and getUserDetails() in to a generic function
 - Implement lcdPrint(l1, l2, l3, l4) and make adaptable for varying sizes of display (autoscroll perhaps)
 - Figure out a way to nicely handle to the two loops - loop1=card present  loop2=no card present